 “FGCS/QRTP Target Population means Foster Care eligible Iowa Children who are considered unable to live in a Family situation due to social, emotional, behavioral, or physical disabilities or community safety issues but are able to interact in a community environment with varying degrees of supervision.
 Children are adjudicated either as having committed a Delinquent act or as a CINA.
 This State-licensed Out-of-Home care is provided in licensed facilities 24 hours a day and seven days per week offering room, board, and age appropriate and transitional child welfare services and Juvenile Justice Services.

-“SAL Target Population” means Foster Care eligible Iowa Children aged 16 ½-18, or in some cases through age 19, who are able to live in a more independent setting with less supervision than that provided by a foster family or Foster Group Care setting, with services and supports aimed at preparing the Child for Self-Sufficiency and living in the community.
+“SAL Target Population” means Foster Care eligible Iowa Children aged 16 ½-18, or in some cases up to age 21, who are able to live in a more independent setting with less supervision than that provided by a foster family or Foster Group Care setting, with services and supports aimed at preparing the Child for Self-Sufficiency and living in the community.

 “Temporary Informal Shelter Care” means time-limited placements in a shelter care setting that do not require a court order and can last no longer than 47 hours.